Share what kind of mom you are!

 3. It’s better for them.

-When our sweet children promise us “I’ll never do it again” or that “I’ll make my bed every day from now on,” we want to believe them…we really do.
-But if they get out of consequences with sweet pleadings, they’ll never get the benefit of learning from receiving consequences for their actions.
+When our children promise us “I’ll never do it again” or “I’ll make my bed every day from now on,” we want to believe them.
+And maybe they stick to their promise for several days in a row.
+But if they get out of consequences with sweet pleadings and short-term compromises, they’ll never get the benefit of learning from the consequences of their actions.
+If kids are allowed to negotiate with you, they will start try it at every turn.
+Not only will that get exhausting for you, but there may also be some confusion in the household about who’s in charge.

 4. Get back up.